easyGLM/ezAGI/docs/reasoning.md

 # Reasoning Module Documentation

 ## Overview
-The `reasoning.py` module is fundamental to the funAGI project, responsible for logical deduction and problem-solving.
+The `reasoning.py` module is fundamental to the easyAGI project, responsible for logical deduction and problem-solving.
 It encapsulates the system's ability to reason, make decisions, and solve complex problems based on a set of rules, data, and logical processes.

 ## Features
 - **Logical Reasoning**: Implements various forms of logical reasoning, including deductive, inductive, and abductive reasoning, to solve problems and make decisions.